 Sampling permissions

-Sampling is always permission-based.
-Maia may prompt you to allow sampling before proceeding, especially if it needs to access newly created tables.
-Only a small number of rows (typically 10–20) are used, and sampled data is stored for 30 days.
-If you want to prevent Maia from sampling data across your entire account, in your account details, disable the Enable sampling for Maia toggle.Running pipelines
+Sampling is always permission-based. may prompt you to allow sampling before proceeding, especially if they need to access newly created tables. can sample up to 200 rows of data when reviewing your data, identifying patterns, and troubleshooting transformation components.
+Sampled data is stored for 30 days.
+If you want to prevent from sampling data across your entire account, in your account details, disable the Enable sampling for Maia toggle.Running pipelines

-To run a pipeline, Maia requests explicit permission via the Tool permissions dialog:- Accept once: Run once.
+To run a pipeline, request explicit permission via the Tool permissions dialog:- Accept once: Run once.

 - Accept for Session: Allow runs throughout the session.